 Nurofen Migraine can be taken with other oral painkillers which don’t contain paracetamol or other NSAID painkillers such as aspirin.
 So, you can take this product with paracetamol tablets or co-codamol.
 However, you should always be sure to follow the instructions contained in the patient information leaflet of each product carefully to avoid taking too much of any product.
 If you are not sure, ask your doctor or Chemist 4 U pharmacist before taking any painkillers together, as this will help you to be sure that your medications are safe.

 If you are taking any other medication, make sure to speak to your doctor or Chemist 4 U pharmacist before taking this product, as the two may interact and cause unwanted effects.
 This especially applies to:

-Take 1 – 2 Nurofen Migraine caplets with water up to 3 times a day.
-Leave at least 4 hours between doses and do not take more than 6 caplets in any 24-hour period.
+Take 1 – 2 Nurofen Migraine caplets with water up to three times a day.
+Leave at least 4 hours between doses and do not take more than 6 caplets in any 24 hours.

 Nurofen Migraine is not suitable for use by children under the age of 12.
 Do not use this product if you are allergic to ibuprofen, aspirin or any other painkillers, or any of the other listed ingredients.
 Do not take this product if you:

 Nurofen Migraine should not be taken at the same time as some other medicines, for a list of which medicines should not be taken alongside this product please read the patient information leaflet.

 Like all medicines, Nurofen Migraine can have side effects, although not everyone will get them.
 These side effects include:

 If you experience these or any other side effects while using this product, stop use and speak to your doctor or Chemist 4 U pharmacist right away.